ave-bell/Clinical_TLB_2023-2024/README.md

-This repository contains machine learning and analysis results for thermal liquid biopsy (TLB) outcomes.
+This repository contains machine learning and analysis results for thermal liquid biopsy (TLB) results.
 The datasets encompass biochemistry results for lung cancer and a variety of diseases, including Lupus, Rheumatoid Arthritis, and others.

 Contents: